cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 protocols.
 It is advisory only and explicitly excludes any language from RFC 2119 other than words that could be interpreted as "MAY" in the sense of RFC 2119.

+# Interoperability
+A CBOR-based protocol interoperates only if there is interoperability both with the data types used and the serialization used.

+## Data Type Interoperability

+Data type interoperability simply comes about from the protocol specification indicating which types it uses and doesn't use.
+The implementation must select CBOR libraries that support all the needed types.

+## Serialization Interoperability
+Because CBOR supports serialization variants that are not always interoperable, the CBOR protocol designer must take this into account and document what serializations are used.

+The easiest and best solution is to use the preferred serialization as described above.
+This will work in the vast major of use cases, the ones that do not run in environments with very small CPUs or very little RAM.

+If preferred serialization is not used, the CBOR protocol specification should include a section on Serialization Interoperability that describes the rules for the particular protocol.
+It should list the encoding serializations that are allowed and what the decoder should support.

+### Constrained Device with Unconstrained Server
+A common scenario where preferred serialization cannot be used is one where very constrained devices interoperate with an unconstrained server.
+The four following rules are one way to handle this.

+1. The device is allowed to use any serialization convenient when encoding.
+2. The server implements preferred serialization decoding.
+It accepts all serialization types.
+3. When sending server must use only preferred serializations encoding.
+4. The device is only required to accept preferred serialization encoding.

+For constrained devices it will also often be required to limit the length of the integers for types 0, 1 and 6 and the lengths of types 2, 3, 4 and 5.
+For example, a protocol may disallow 64-bit integers and lengths because they are difficult to handle on an 8-bit CPUs.

+Similarly, if the protocol uses floating point, the sizes of floating-point numbers used can be constrained.

 ## CBOR in Streaming Applications